 A mix engineer is in charge of balancing the various tracks in your session so they sound nice and cohesive when played together.
 They reduce the clash between instruments, vocals and different elements of the song.

-In general, most mix engineers start their process by organizing and labeling each component, for example, placing all the drum tracks in the same color and area of their workspace, synthesizers, etc.
+In general, most mix engineers start their process by organizing and labeling each component, for example, placing all the drum tracks in the same color and area of their workspace.

-During mixing, many adjustments are made to each section to fine tune and create the desired sound.
+During mixing, many adjustments are made to each section in order to fine tune and create the desired sound.

 Mixing is about creating a balance between all aspects of the song, whether it is volume, frequency, placement or dynamics.
 This process is about enhancing the artist’s vision and making sure the original intent of the song shines through.
 Sometimes there are several mixes before both the artist and producer are ready for the song to go to mastering.